Soviet Navy: World War II: The Great Patriotic War (1941–1945)

 Building a Soviet fleet was a national priority, but many senior officers were killed in the Great Purge in the late 1930s.
-The naval share of the national armaments budget fell from 11.5% in 1941 to 6.6% in 1944.
+The naval share of the national armaments budget fell from 11.5% in 1941 to 6.6% in 1944, though within the context of a massively increased budget overall.

+On April 29, 1939, Nikolai Kuznetsov, 35, was appointed People's Commissar of the Navy.
+Kuznetsov's appointment at such a young age occurred in the context of the Stalin purges in which 3,000 officers had been shot, imprisoned or dismissed.
+Prior to his appointment, between August 1937 and March 1939 four successive navy chiefs and the commanders of all four fleets were executed.
+Under the Stalinist structure, most "decisions of even minor importance were referred back to Moscow".
+Admiral Kuznetsov himself was later to comment: "The navy was allowed under an unwritten rule to decide any important matters only after consulation with him (e.g. Stalin), although Molotov and Zhadanov were sometimes authorized to prepare naval decisions before they were examined by Stalin".
+Nevertheless, Kuznestov demonstrated a degree of initiative that, while personally dangerous, ultimately stood him in good stead once war with Germany erupted in 1941.

+On June 19, without referring the matter to Stalin, Admiral Kuznetsov put the Soviet Navy in "Readiness state 2" and on June 21 in "Readiness state 1".
+While the Soviet Navy was not a primary objective of the Luftwaffe in the initial stages of the war (focusing instead on the Red army and air force), these alert orders still contributed to the fact that, despite German air attacks on Sevastopol (headquarters of the Black Sea Fleet) and Baltic Fleet bases on the first day of war, the Soviet Navy experienced no ship losses in the initial German blitzkrieg of 22 June.

-When the Soviet Union entered the Second World War, during Operation Barbarossa in June 1941, initially millions of soldiers were captured, many sailors and naval guns were detached to reinforce the Red Army; these reassigned naval forces had especially significant roles on land in the battles for Odessa, Sevastopol, Stalingrad, Novorossiysk, Tuapse, and Leningrad.
+Nevertheless, when the Soviet Union entered the Second World War, during Operation Barbarossa in June 1941, initially millions of soldiers were captured, many sailors and naval guns were detached to reinforce the Red Army; these reassigned naval forces had especially significant roles on land in the battles for Odessa, Sevastopol, Stalingrad, Novorossiysk, Tuapse, and Leningrad.
 The Baltic fleet was blockaded in Leningrad and Kronstadt by minefields, but the submarines escaped.
 The surface fleet fought with the anti-aircraft defence of the city and bombarded German positions.